Dog-Friendly Pasadena: Where To Go With Your Dog

-Between dog-friendly hotels, restaurants and specialty shops and the many dog parks and scenic spaces to take Fido out for a stroll, your furry friends will always feel right at home.
+Between dog-friendly hotels, restaurants, specialty shops, and the many dog parks to take Fido, your furry friends will feel right at home.
 Not to mention they'll be treated like a VIP guest every paw-step of the way.
-Here's our guide to the many pet-friendly travel possibilities in Pasadena sure to give your pup something to bark home about.
+Here's our guide to the many pet-friendly travel possibilities in Pasadena that are sure to give your pup something to bark home about.

 There are pet-friendly properties in every category, from budget motels to luxurious resorts.
 No matter where you choose to stay, as a courtesy to other guests, dogs should never be left in a guest room unattended.